-You can mark your ad requests to receive treatment for users in the European Economic Area (EEA) and the UK under the age of consent.
-This feature is designed to help facilitate compliance with the General Data Protection Regulation (GDPR).
-Note that you may have other legal obligations under GDPR.
-Please review the European Union’s guidance and consult with your own legal counsel.
+You can mark your ad requests to receive treatment for users in the European Economic Area (EEA), the UK, and Switzerland for restricted data processing using the TFUA (formerly “Tag For Under the Age of Consent”) tag.
+This feature is designed to help facilitate compliance with the General Data Protection Regulation (GDPR) and related child privacy regulations, such as the Age Appropriate Design Code (AADC).
+Note that you may have other legal obligations under the GDPR and AADC.
+Please review all regulatory guidance and consult with your own legal counsel.
 Please remember that Google's tools are designed to facilitate compliance and do not relieve any particular publisher of its obligations under the law.
-Learn more about how the GDPR affects publishers
+Learn more about how the GDPR and AADC affect publishers.

-Including the TFUA parameter in an ad request takes precedence over any applicable site-level settings.
+TFUA parameter in an ad request takes precedence over any applicable app-level settings.

-If you're using Google's advertising services and would like to request child-directed treatment per COPPA at the app level, rather than per ad request, see Tag an app for child-directed treatment.
+If you're using Google's advertising services and would like to request restricted data processing treatment per COPPA at the site, subdomain, or app level, rather than per ad request, see Tag an app for child-directed treatment.

 Google Mobile Ads SDK

-As an app developer, you can indicate whether you want Google to treat your content as suited for users under the age of consent per GDPR when you make an ad request.
+As an app developer, you can indicate whether you want Google to treat your content as suited for restricted data processing when you make an ad request.

 You can set

-tag_for_under_age_of_consent to indicate whether your content should be treated for users under the age of consent per GDPR.
+tag_for_under_age_of_consent to indicate a restricted data processing.
 Read the developer documentation for Android and iOS for more information.